abhi007tyagi/JARVIS/README.md

 CONTRIBUTION
 --------------
 I am just a regular coder just like you.
 You are free to contribute to the project.
 Help me with implementing new features, do code review, submit bugs, resolve bugs.
-Let's build the J.A.R.V.I.S. together :)
+Let's build the J.A.R.V.I.S. together :)<br>
+Just Raise an issue for the work you want to contribute.
+Add some details.
+Once I have a look at it and approved, you can send your PR.